UoaWDCC/VPS/wiki/Onboarding/Downloading-Packages.md

 ## Node

 Node is an open-source, cross-platform JavaScript runtime environment that allows developers to execute JavaScript code server-side.
-If using nvm (see below), it can be installed by running `nvm install 14.17.4` or it can be downloaded [from the node website](https://nodejs.org/en) (note that clicking 'download' on this website installs Node 18 (current) instead of Node 14, so go to previous releases).
+If using nvm (see below), it can be installed by running `nvm install 20` or it can be downloaded [from the node website](https://nodejs.org/en) (note that clicking 'download' on this website installs the current version of Node instead of Node v20, so go to previous releases).
 To verify it installed successfully, run `node --version` in the terminal.

 ### Versions of Node/NVM

-However, Node has many different versions available, with the most current version being Node 18.
-Due to dependency issues, this codebase runs on Node versions of 14.17.*, with Node 14.17.4 recommended (this version is confirmed to work).
+However, Node has many different versions available.
+This codebase has been developed on Node version of 20.

 In order to easily switch between Node versions (especially recommended if you are using Node for other projects as well), it is recommended to install nvm (Node Version Manager) which allows you to have multiple versions of Node on your machine simultaneously.
 This can be downloaded:
 Windows: [https://github.com/coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows)